shilangyu/TicTacToe/README.md

 [Try it out](https://shilangyu.github.io/TicTacToe) and see if you can beat it :)

 ### Trainer
-To train the json file simply run `npm run train <amount of games>`.
+To train the json file simply run `npm run train -- <amount of games> <?flag>`.
 The AI bases every move on the current tictactoe board.
 Each board can be represented in 8 same states: 4 rotations and 4 mirrors, which in result cuts the amount of possible combinations by a factor of 8.
 Heres how the AI learns:

 1. Parse the current board into string
 2. Rotate the string and mirror it (we have now 8 strings representing the same board)